 C2.
-Enhanced use of satellite surface observations in combination with more advanced surface assimilation.
-One of the main objectives in HIRLAM-C is to replace the very unsophisticated OI surface analysis system with more advanced assimilation methods, in combination with using a wider range of satellite surface observations.
-The focus in the past two years has been to finalize preparations for the introduction of a set of simplified extended Kalman Filters (SEKF's) for soil, snow, and sea ice.
+Enhanced use of satellite surface observations in combination with more advanced surface assimilation One of the main objectives in HIRLAM-C is to replace the very unsophisticated OI surface analysis system with more advanced assimilation methods, in combination with using a wider range of satellite surface observations.
+The focus in the past year has been to finalize preparations for the introduction of a set of simplified extended Kalman Filters (SEKF's) for soil, snow, and sea ice.
 As described above, these SEKF's will be used in combination with the new diffusion soil and extended snow schemes.
+The introduction of the SEKF assimilation schemes has been delayed to 2021 due to the need for retuning surface model components caused by the introduction of ECOCLIMAP-SG.
+Also, for the soil SEKF several aspects are still under study, such as a new set of control variables.
+Also, the sensitivity of the surface analysis to e.g. settings for cycling and assimilation window lengths is being checked.
 For the horizontal spatialization, the new gridpp OI scheme will replace the present CANARI scheme, because of its more modern and compact code base, and its proven ability to handle a variety of crowd-sourced data from e.g. private weather stations.
-The introduction of the SEKF assimilation schemes has been delayed to 2021.
-This is partly due to the need for retuning surface model components caused by the introduction of ECOCLIMAP-SG, partly to the wish to study the impact of an alternative set of control variables and the remaining need to optimize cycling and assimilation time window settings.